The following Employment guidance note provides comprehensive and up to date legal information covering:

 A worker is entitled to a redundancy payment when:

-the dismissal was by reason of redundancy
+the dismissal was by reason of redundancy (see: By reason of redundancy below)

-A worker must be an employee before he can claim a redundancy payment.
+A worker must be an employee before they can claim a redundancy payment.
 Some types of worker who would normally be excluded are brought within the redundancy payments provisions by special legislation, and other classes of worker are excluded.

 The definition of 'employee' for these purposes is 'an individual who has entered into or works under (or, where the employment has ceased, worked under) a contract of employment'.
-Contract of employment means either a contract of service or a contract of apprenticeship (see Practice Note: Employee status—Statutory definitions of 'employee').
+Contract of employment means either a contract of service

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.